cylondata/twister2/docs/deployment/dashboard.md

 # Dashboard

 Twister2 dashboard gives you a comprehensive overview of all your jobs running in a cluster.
-Dashboard comes integrated with twister2's main binary build, but it runs as a separate and standalone process from twister2 framework.
+Dashboard comes bundled with twister2's main binary build, but it runs as a separate and standalone process from twister2 framework.
 Due to this nature, you should manually start the dashboard, if required.

 ## Starting dashboard